Thalia-the-nerd/Thalia-the-nerd/README.md

 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me discord @thalia_the_nerd
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: Im epic
+- ⚡ Fun fact: Im super epic